-TVs are expensive.
-And choosing the best television can be a time-consuming process.
-Spending big gets you the latest technology, but most of us simply want a decent picture & quality sound at an affordable price.
+Televisions are expensive.
+And choosing a new TV can be a time-consuming process.
+Spending big may get you the latest technology, but most of us simply want a quality television that’s affordable.

 How to Choose the Best Television

-Generally big is better, but what’s important is the physical space available and the distance you sit from the screen.
+Generally big is better, but the physical space available and the distance you sit from the screen are the key factors (see the guide below).
 Once decided on the size, it’s about picture & sound quality.
 Then comes connectivity.
-The recommendations here balance these factors to identify the best television in each size category.
+Our recommendations below balance these factors to identify the best television in each size category.

 Verum only recommends Smart TVs with Freeview.
 Freeview allows you to connect to around 70 channels including BBC & ITV via an aerial.
 ‘Smart TV’ means that you can watch iPlayer, Netflix and other on-demand streaming services via the internet.

-Whether you’re after a big screen for the living room or something smaller for a bedroom or kitchen, here are the best televisions, you can buy right now…
+Whether you’re after a big screen for the living room or something smaller for a bedroom or kitchen, here are the best televisions, you can buy in the UK right now…

 If you’re looking for the best smart TV under £200, with the right 24-inch screen technology, then this Sharp is the television for you.
 The HD Ready standard (see below) is perfect for a crisp 24-inch picture.
 Plus unlike most 24-inch screens it’s a Smart TV.

-Streaming video is great, but if you have DVDs you want to play, there’s nothing better than popping a DVD into the side of the TV & pressing play – easy!
+Streaming video is great, but if you have a DVD collection that you want to play, there’s nothing better than popping a DVD into the side of the TV & pressing play – easy.

-Connectivity is good with built-in wifi and all the required ports.
+Connectivity is good with the built-in wifi.
 Plus, this television has a headphone socket.
 This is far from standard with most TVs and can be extremely useful.
 Headphones can be great for a shared bedroom, for someone who’s hard of hearing or for a gamer.
-Another good feature of this TV is that you can plug-in a USB stick for TV recording.
+Another good feature of this TV is that you can plug in a USB stick for TV recording.

 Best Smart TV under £200

-This Sharp 32-Inch television comes highly recommended.
-And for under £200, this quality 32-inch screen is excellent value for money.
+This Sharp-32 Inch television comes highly recommended.
+And for under £200, it’s excellent value for money.

 The HD Ready resolution is the right specification for this size screen size.
 Manufacturers and resellers often push the more expensive Full HD specification, but unless you sit very close it’s impossible to see a visible benefit.
 What’s certain, is a Full HD screen will cost you a chunk more with no visible benefit on a 32-inch screen.
-This TV from Sharp delivers an excellent specification & it’s excellent value for money.
+This TV from Sharp matches a top-notch specification with excellent value for money.

-Owners rate both picture & Harman Kardon sound quality.
+Owners rate both picture & sound quality, which is delivered via Harman Kardon speakers.
 And most users describe the set-up as ‘plug & play’.
 Freeview delivers 70 channels plus being a Smart TV, all your favourite Apps come pre-loaded.
 There’s one-button access to a clear icon-based menu that makes navigation easy.

-If your looking for an excellent 32-inch TV at a great price, this Sharp television is for you.
+If you’re looking for an excellent 32-inch TV at a great price, buy this model from Sharp.